 And now that the judging has been completed we can show you the decorated eggs that the Youth Club made before half term.

 Farmers' Market had a surprise for everyone today.
 Firstly, we had an unexpected and welcome visit by Breton Fez Noz, a small group from Breton in France who were visiting St Erth.
 They treated us to their traditional festival music.

 Next we had an unscheduled visit from Binbin Zhang, who volunteered to play her harp and Chinese flute to the gathering in the hall.

-And finally a young man called Mike, who said he could only play a piano, actually was brilliant on the great organ in the Chapel and brought the poor old thing to life with some modern music.
-Well done Mike.
+And finally a young man called Max, who said he could only play a piano, actually was brilliant on the great organ in the Chapel and brought the poor old thing to life with some modern music.
+Well done Max.

 At Tea and Toast on Tuesday we continued the theme of the Farmers' Market Easter competition and one brave lady wears the hat that she will enter in the show.

 On the last Youth Club meeting before half term we decorated eggs for the Farmers' Market Easter egg competition.
 We can not show you the photos until the competition is over, so instead we shall show you the cakes and squash they had when they had finished.